~ Attendance, Coe

 Hello!
-My name is Sarah Epperson, and I am one of the resource room teachers here at Coe.
-I received my bachelor’s degree at Western Washington University.
-I have my master’s in Special Education from Seattle Pacific University.
+My name is Sarah Epperson, and I am one of the resource room teachers at Coe.
+I have been teaching at Coe since 2017.
+I received my bachelor’s degree at Western Washington University and my master’s in Special Education from Seattle Pacific University.
 Previously, I taught in the Northshore School District and at a British International School in Thailand.
-I enjoy traveling, running, hiking, playing soccer and spending time with family and friends.
+I enjoy traveling, running, hiking, playing soccer, and spending time with family and friends.

-During my career, I have enjoyed teaching Resource Room, kindergarten, 1st, 4th and 5th grades.
+During my career, I have enjoyed being a special education teacher, a reading specialist, and teaching kindergarten, 1st, 4th, and 5th grades.
 I am an avid reader and passionate about literacy, creating community, and social justice.
-I am delighted to be supporting students in their literacy goals!
-Feel free to stop by the Reading Nook at the west end of the 3rd Floor for a visit!
-I was born in Norway, attended public schools in Virginia, University of Richmond as an undergraduate, and UW for graduate school twice.
+I am delighted to back in 5th grade!
+I also work with newer teachers as a mentor of Culturally Responsive Teaching.
+I was born in Norway, attended public schools in Virginia, University of Richmond as an undergraduate, and UW for graduate school.
 I am National Board certified in literacy.
-(I love school!)
-My husband and I have a son and a daughter who are both in college.
-We love dancing, long walks, and eating pastries on the weekends.
+I love school!
+My husband and I have a son and a daughter who are both graduates of SPS and UW.
+We love dancing, log walks, and eating pastries on the weekends.

 It is a privilege and a delight to serve as Coe's K-2 reading specialist.
 Working in partnership with classroom teachers, I provide support and science-based literacy instruction to developing readers in the primary grades.
 I am a proud graduate of Seattle Public Schools, and I attended Boston College and Seattle University, where I earned a master's in teaching.
 Before beginning at Coe in 2016, I was a longtime Coe parent of two Coe Cougars.
 I live just down the street from school with my husband Brian, our kids Jack and Peter, and our dog, Scout.
 Working with young readers is a true joy!

 I started teaching at Coe in 2013.
 I have taught grades one through five but enjoy working with fourth graders most of all.
 In 2002, I moved to Seattle to pursue my teaching career.
 I grew up in New Hampshire and try to go back every year to visit my family.
-Presently, I live in Fremont with my partner Carrie and our pets.
-We love hiking in the Pacific Northwest with our dogs, going to Mariners games, and exploring our beautiful city.
+Presently, I live in Shoreline with my wife Carrie and our pets.
+We enjoy biking and hiking in the Pacific Northwest and going to Mariners games.
 I have had the opportunity to teach at many schools and have come to the conclusion that Coe is the best place to teach and learn.